 -

-If you run warm, put a breathable throw where you sit most—it helps cut down the “heat soak” on plush upholstery.
+If you run warm, put a breathable throw where you sit most to cut down the heat build-up on plush upholstery.

 -

-On lower-backed profiles, a small lumbar pillow helps keep you from sliding forward over long sessions.
+On lower-backed profiles, a small lumbar pillow helps you stay settled during longer sits.

 -